AlvaroJoseLopes/birdie-challenge/README.md

 - All the content fits memory
 - The content doesn't fit in memory

-To accomplish both scenarios the deserialization was made in chunks (with a max size in bytes specified by the user, for default 8MB).
+To accomplish both scenarios the deserialization was made in chunks (with a max size in bytes specified by the user, for default 8MB - cost-throughput optimal for OLAP [1] ).

 The generator function responsible for that was `json_reader.read_json()` which reads a JSON file in chunks and yields each chunk as a dictionary.

 ### Step 2.
 Since the transformations follow the pattern: `{transformation_type}:{parameter1}:{parameter2}:...` we can easily parse each argument and extract the type of the transformation and its parameters.

-The method responsible for that is `transformation_parser.parse()` and returns a tuple where the first element is a string indicating the transformation type (e.g., "delete", "set", "rename") and the second element is a dictionary with the corresponding parameters.
+The method responsible for that is `transformation_parser.parse()` and returns a tuple where the first element is a string indicating the transformation type (e.g., "delete", "set", "rename") and the second element is a dictionary with the corresponding keyword parameters.
 For example:
 - `delete:color` returns `("delete", {"key": "color"})`